oVirt/ovirt-ansible/roles/ovirt-host-deploy-facts/README.md

-oVirt host deploy - fatcs
+oVirt host deploy - facts
 =============================

 This role is used to fetch specific information from oVirt hosts and create a facts.